ashierj/superdemo/doc/development/feature_flags/index.md

 Feature.enabled?(:feature_flag_user, user)
 ```

+Models which `include FeatureGate` have an `.actor_from_id` class method.
-If you have a model's ID and do not need the model for anything other than checking the feature flag state, you can use `.actor_from_id` in order check the feature flag state without making a database query to retrieve the model.
+If you have the model's ID and do not need the model for anything other than checking the feature
+flag state, you can use `.actor_from_id` in order check the feature flag state without making a
+database query to retrieve the model.

 ```ruby
 # Bad -- Unnecessary query is executed